 1. Enter the title of the recipe (optional)

-2. Type in or copy and paste the ingredients section of a recipe into the ingredients text area.
+2. Type in or copy and paste the ingredients section of a recipe into the ingredient list text area.

 *Note: The copy and paste feature may not work properly for some recipe sites or food blogs due to the way the site formats their text.
+The copy and paste feature may also not work properly for certain mobile browsers.
 If this happens, the ingredients can be typed in or each line that was pasted into the text area can be edited.
 See below comments for details.

 3. If necessary, edit the ingredients so that they are in standard recipe format and each word or number is separated by a space.